turflads/crazy_bids/docs/replit.md

-# TLPL Season 4 - Cricket Player Auction Platform
+# Cricket Player Auction Web Application

 ## Overview

-This is a real-time cricket player auction platform for TLPL Season 4 that enables live bidding on players across multiple teams.
+This is a real-time cricket player auction platform that enables live bidding on players across multiple teams.
 The application features role-based access control (Admin, Owner, Viewer), grade-based player acquisition with quota tracking, and synchronized auction state management.
 Built with React, Express, and PostgreSQL, it provides a sports-themed interface inspired by platforms like ESPN and FanDuel.

-## Recent Changes (October 24, 2025)
+## Recent Changes (October 23, 2025)

+**WebSocket Real-Time Communication** ✅
+- Implemented WebSocket support for instant auction updates across all users
+- Replaced 2-second polling with true real-time WebSocket broadcasting
+- WebSocket server runs on `/ws` path alongside HTTP server
+- All auction state and team changes broadcast instantly to connected clients
+- Automatic reconnection with 3-second retry on connection loss
+- Falls back to localStorage sync for cross-tab communication
+- WebSocketProvider wraps the entire app for global WebSocket access
+- Backward compatible: keeps localStorage as source of truth

-**League Name Configuration** ✅
+**League Branding Configuration** ✅
-- Created centralized league configuration file: `client/src/lib/leagueConfig.ts`
+- Created centralized league configuration file at `client/src/config/leagueConfig.ts`
-- League name "TLPL S4" now configurable in one place
+- Changed default league name from "Cricket Auction" to "TLPL S4"
-- Updated login page and navigation bar to use centralized config
+- League name now appears consistently on login page and navbar
-- Easy to change league name for future seasons
+- Easy to change for future seasons/leagues - just edit one config file
+- Clear instructions included in config file for changing league name

 **Documentation Organization** ✅
-- Created `docs/` folder to organize all documentation
+- Created `/docs` folder to consolidate all documentation files
-- Moved all README, markdown, and text files to `docs/` directory
+- Moved all .md and .txt files to /docs directory for better organization
-- Created `docs/README.md` with clear navigation guide
+- Created docs/README.md with quick links and categorized documentation
-- All documentation now in one centralized location
+- All deployment guides, configuration guides, and technical docs now in one place

-## Previous Changes (October 23, 2025)
+**UI/UX Design Improvements** ✅
+- Fixed button text overflow issues across all components
+- Improved mobile responsiveness for all dashboards (Admin, Owner, Viewer)
+- Enhanced NavBar with responsive layout and mobile-optimized controls
+- Fixed team name truncation in cards to prevent text overflow
+- Improved auction control buttons with proper sizing and responsive grids
+- Enhanced dialog layouts with responsive grid columns for mobile devices
+- Added proper text wrapping and truncation for long team names
+- Improved tab layouts with mobile-friendly text sizing
+- Fixed stat display grids to be responsive (2 columns on mobile, 4 on desktop)
+- All interactive elements now properly sized with flex-shrink controls
+- Consistent spacing and alignment across all components

 **Bidding Validation System** ✅
 - Implemented comprehensive bid validation to prevent invalid bids